 I recommend disabling the scripts on an individual basis.
 Also, always check the front end of your website and that particular page whenever you disable a script.
 If something breaks, just re-enable the script.

-Another cool feature is that you get to know the exact size of individual scripts as well the total size of the scripts inserted by a plugin, theme, or other tools.
+Another cool feature is that you get to know the exact size of individual scripts as well as the total size of the scripts inserted by a plugin, theme, or other tools.
 This way you can decide whether it’s worth disabling a script or not.

 - Include jQuery: When this option is activated, jQuery files will also get deferred but this may cause your web pages to break.
 Hence, it’s recommended to keep this feature disabled.